 /alpaca help there to get started, or check this page for more details.

-Automation Generation has become a publication where community members contribute their experience and know-how in a more comprehensive format.
+Alpaca Resources has become a publication where community members contribute their experience and know-how in a more comprehensive format.
 There are a number of comprehensive instructions and how-to guides such as full code snippets of trading strategies and an infrastructure setup overview covering which cloud services to use.

 If you want to read more about the market, trading strategies, coding, and other topics discussed in the community Slack, Automation Generation offers you many comprehensive posts that should help you along the way.